bedla/maven-assertj-generator-test-error/README.md

 AssertJ generator mojo works as follows.

 - First it looks at project classloader and detects configured classes.
 In our case `cz.bedla.dto` package.
-- Second it generates assertion classes for those detected classes
+- Second it generates assertion classes for those detected classes.

 When we have default plugin configuration as follows: